-With good reason most visitors to the beautiful Mediterranean island of Sardinia flock to the coast, as the beaches are among the most beautiful in the world, but, if they don’t ever venture inland, they are really missing out.
+With good reason, most visitors to the beautiful Mediterranean island of Sardinia flock to the coast, as the beaches are among the most beautiful in the world.
+But, beyond the beaches, there are a great many more interesting and picturesque places to visit in Sardinia.
+If they don’t ever venture inland, you really are missing out.

 I have recently been on one of the most scenic drives imaginable from Sardinia’s west coast, inland to the hotel Su Gologone, near Oliena.
 The scenery was breathtaking and the hairpin bends numerous!
 It was well worth every twist and turn though, not only for the views along the way but the reward at the end, in this lovely boutique hotel.
 Most visitors arrive via a much easier route but we were on a tour of the island and approached it from the south.
 It is only rated as a four star hotel but if it is good enough for the likes of Madonna and Richard Gere, than it is good enough for me!